odinuv/web/articles/database-tech/index.md

     ERROR:  duplicate key value violates unique constraint "relation_type_pkey"
     DETAIL:  Key (id_relation_type)=(11) already exists.

-The only way out of this situation is to manually alter the sequence to a higher value:
+The only way out of this situation is to alter the sequence to a higher value manually:

 {% highlight sql %}
 SELECT pg_catalog.setval('contact_type_id_contact_type_seq', 12, true);
 {% endhighlight %}

 ### Auto-increment in MySQL
-In MySQL database server, you would create a table with auto-incrementing key
+In the MySQL database server, you would create a table with an auto-incrementing key
 via:

 {% highlight sql %}